Introduction

 error: aborting due to 1 previous error

-error: Undefined Behavior: memory access failed: null pointer is a dangling pointer (it has no provenance)
+error: Undefined Behavior: memory access failed: attempting to access 4 bytes, but got null pointer

 |